AR-CADE/greetd_ipc/README.md

 # greetd_ipc

-A "Greetd" client library written in Dart, which can be used to create beautiful greeters using Flutter.
+A Greetd client library written in Dart, which can be used to create beautiful greeters using Flutter.

 | [flgreet](https://github.com/AR-CADE/flgreet) | ??? |
 |--|--|